-The department is located on the second floor of the Technology Education Center and consists of nine full-time and about 30 part-time, faculty members.

-The department offers a full spectrum of courses from basic mathematics through Statistics, Calculus, Linear Algebra, and Differential Equations to meet the needs of students with a wide variety of goals.
+The department is located on the third floor of the Technical Education Center and consists of full-time and part-time faculty members.
+The department offers a full spectrum of courses from Principles of Mathematics to Statistics, Business Calculus, College Algebra, Trigonometry, Pre-Calculus, Calculus, Linear Algebra, and differential equations to meet the needs of students with a wide variety of academic goals.